|

 Wilawen inched backwards until her shoulders touched solid rock.

-catching it by the scruff of the neck and playfully stroking it
+and, catching it by the scruff of the neck, playfully stroked

 The monster purred!